 Safety of Medicines Bill

-The Safety of Medicines Private Member's Bill 2010–2011 is heavily backed by a pressure group called the Safer Medicines Campaign.
-The Bill is supported by very few scientists and doctors, and is not supported by the UK government.
+The Safety of Medicines Private Member's Bill 2010–2011 was backed by a pressure group called the Safer Medicines Campaign.
+The Bill is supported by very few scientists and doctors, and was not supported by the UK government.

 The Bill proposes 'establishment of a Medicines Safety Evaluation Panel to compare the effectiveness of human biology-based tests and animal-based tests in assessing the safety of medicines.
 The panel would be required to report within two years and would have full access to all relevant records' held by the Medicines and Healthcare Products Regulatory Agency (MHRA).